alloygoh/ICT1003/README.md

 # Remote Covert Defensive Operations (RCDO)

+This repository contains the source code, in partial fulfilment, of the module ICT1003 Computer Organisation and Architecture assignment.

 ## Cloning the repo
 The submodule will not be cloned when the repo is initially cloned, please run this command to clone the RCDON repo.